 Cecchetti Method Pointework: Using the ‘spring’ technique

-When I first started teaching pointe, in the USA, I continued to employ the methods I had learned there as a professional dancer.
-However, back home in the UK I started to study the Cecchetti Method in depth, so as to be able to attempt the Final Diploma and to finish qualifications as a teacher of the Cecchetti Method, I had to re-learn and re-evaluate the Italian school ‘spring’ technique.
-Now I am teaching my pupils the same technique I was taught as a young student.
+Back home in the UK I started to study the Cecchetti Method in depth, so as to be able to attempt the Final Diploma and finish my qualifications as a teacher of the Cecchetti Method.
+I had to re-learn and re-evaluate the Italian school ‘spring’ technique.
+Now I am teaching my pupils that same technique.

 Vaganova quotes in her book ‘Basic Principles of Classical Ballet’: